Learning opportunities extend far beyond the classroom.

 Student tickets for weekday morning matinees are $15 each.
 One free chaperone ticket is provided for each ten student tickets purchased.

-Guides include detailed play/playwright information, thought-provoking questions, context and themes, and additional materials designed to help you with planning show-related classroom activities.
+Guides include detailed play/playwright information, thought-provoking questions, context and themes, and additional materials designed to aid educators in planning show-related classroom activities.
 Lesson plans meet national and state standards in Reading, Writing, Speaking, Language Arts, and Theater Arts.

-Students will be invited to a post-show talk with our education director and members of the cast, giving them the opportunity to ask questions and learn more about the performance.
+All students will be invited to a post-show talk with the members of the cast, giving them the opportunity to ask questions and learn more about the performance.

-Academic rates for student groups of 10 or more are available for any regularly-scheduled public performance.
+Academic rates for student groups of 10 or more are available for all public performances.
 Your group reservation includes a FREE educator ticket and study guides to help prepare students for the performance.

 Student tickets for public performances are $15-$26 each.
 One free chaperone ticket is provided for each ten student tickets purchased. submit inquiry

 Classroom Connections: In-School Residencies

-Lantern teaching artists visit your classroom to supplement your literature or drama program.
+Lantern teaching artists visit your classroom to supplement your humanities or drama curricula.
 Our residencies are unique in that the primary focus is to support student learning using the tools and techniques of theater to enhance already-assigned curricula, rather than seeking to increase students' facility or appreciation of the theatrical art form itself.
-We will work closely with you to design a program that best fits your classroom, scheduled classroom topics, and the personalities of your students.
+We will work closely with you to design a program that best fits your scheduled classroom topics and the personalities of your students.

 Shakespeare Mini-Residency Program